ChainSecurity/deployment_validation/README.md

 1. Allow `dv validate` to validate [References](#references).
 All referenced DVFs must therefore reside in the DVF storage.
 2. Resolve the contract names of known addresses in `dv init`.
 All addresses in the storage, the immutable variables, or events of a smart contract that match with the address of an existing DVF in the storage are automatically decoded to the respective contract name.

+### Locally Deployed Contracts

+If you deployed contracts in a local testnet, e.g. anvil, those can also be validated as long as those use chain ID 1337 or 31337.
+Simply specify the endpoint for the network, e.g. "http://127.0.0.1:8545" for 31337, and run all the commands as you normally would.

 ### Etherscan Verified Contracts

 If you do not wish to initialize a DVF with a specific project directory, you can use `fetch-from-etherscan` to instead create a project from a verified Etherscan contract automatically: